Nonlinear microtearing modes in MAST and their stochastic layer formation: ETG driven heat flux in the reference case

 \section{ETG driven heat flux in the reference case}

-The linear gyrokinetic simulations described in Sec.~\ref{sec:reference} show the presence of an ETG instability in the MAST reference case.
-Since the aim of this work is to investigate the mechanisms behind the MTM saturation at low heat flux level, only the ion scale instability is considered.
-We show here that the MTM driven heat flux is negligible with respect to the ETG heat flux in this reference case at the chosen radial surface.
-Fig.~\ref{fig:qtot_etg} shows the time trace of the total heat flux from GS2 and CGYRO nonlinear simulations of the reference case.
-The heat flux saturates at $Q_\mathrm{tot}/Q_{gB} \simeq 0.05$, corresponding to $Q_\mathrm{tot} \simeq 0.01$~MW/m$^2$, which is of the same order of magnitude of the heat flux computed by using TRANSP code for this MAST discharge (see Fig.~2 of Ref.~\cite{valovivc2011}).
-We highlight that the ETG heat flux is approximately two orders of magnitude larger than the MTM driven heat flux at the nominal value of electron collision frequency (see Fig.~\ref{fig:q_nu}).
+The linear gyrokinetic simulations described in Sec.~\ref{sec:reference} and Sec.~\ref{sec:rad06} show the presence of an ETG instability in the MAST reference case both at $r/a=0.5$ and at $r/a=0.6$.
+Since the aim of this work is to investigate ion scale collisional MTM turbulence in MAST, only ion scale instabilities is considered.
+Here we show that the ETG-driven heat flux significantly contribute to the total heat flux both at $r/a=0.5$ (where it is the dominant transport mechanism) and at $r/a=0.6$.
+Fig.~\ref{fig:qtot_etg} shows the time trace of the total heat flux from GS2 and CGYRO nonlinear simulations of the reference MAST case at $r/a=0.5$ and $r/a=0.6$.
+The heat flux saturates at $Q_\mathrm{tot}/Q_{gB} \simeq 0.05$ on the $r/a=0.5$ surface and at $Q_\mathrm{tot}/Q_{gB} \simeq 0.2$ on the $r/a=0.6$ surface, where $Q_{gB}$ is approximately 0.09~MW/m$^2$ at $r/a=0.5$ and 0.05~MW/m$^2$ at $r/a=0.6$.
+We note that the ETG-driven heat flux values are of the same order of magnitude of the heat flux computed by using TRANSP for this MAST discharge (see Fig.~2 of Ref.~\cite{valovivc2011}).
+We highlight that the ETG heat flux is approximately two orders of magnitude larger than the MTM-driven heat flux at $r/a=0.5$ while it is comparable to the MTM-driven heat flux at $r/a=0.6$.